NBISweden/excelerate-scRNAseq/session-normalization/Normalization_with_answers.md

 ![](Normalization_with_answers_files/figure-markdown_github/unnamed-chunk-16-1.png)

+The trend is not a very good fit to the data.
+This may be because the dataset is quite small, only about 1000 cells.
+This problem can be overcome by running trendVar with option 'parametric=TRUE', but only if your dataset follows the expected distribution.

 We choose genes that have a biological component that is significantly greater than zero, using a false discovery rate (FDR) of 5%.

 ``` r